Substrate (aquarium): Gravel

 For freshwater aquaria, gravel is the most common substrate.
 To prevent damage to fish, gravel should not be sharp.
 Aquarium gravel can be as coarse as pea-sized or as fine as 1–2 mm.
 It is available in a number of colors, and may be naturally colored or dyed, and may have a polymer seal to ensure it does not affect water chemistry.
 Gravel sold specifically for use in aquaria is chemically inert.
 It is commonly composed of quartz or other lime-free minerals.
 If the gravel is rough or sharp, it is not suitable for bottom-dwelling fish that like to sift the substrate or dig.

 When growing aquatic plants, the Cation Exchange Capacity (CEC) is also an important thing to consider when choosing a substrate.
 CEC is the ability to absorb positively charged nutrient ions (so high CEC is good).
 This means the substrate will hold nutrients and make them available for the plant roots.
-It doesn't indicate the amount of nutrients the substrate contains.
+It does not indicate the amount of nutrients the substrate contains.